 Description of the Bowman Field Airport Area Safety Program

-The LRAA’s recent update of the Bowman Field Airport Layout Plan requires this planning document to reflect the traditional airspace protection surfaces established under FAA regulations regarding objects affecting navigable airspace (found at 14 Code of Federal Regulations Part 77).
-Additional airspace safety requirements—defined as “TERPS,” Terminal Instrument Procedures—are also required by FAA to be evaluated in the updated planning process.
+The LRAA's recent update of the Bowman Field Airport Layout Plan requires this planning document to reflect the traditional airspace protection surfaces established under FAA regulations regarding objects affecting navigable airspace (found at 14 Code of Federal Regulations Part 77).
+Additional airspace safety requirements - defined as "TERPS," Terminal Instrument Procedures - are also required by FAA to be evaluated in the updated planning process.
 TERPS are specified in FAA Order 8260.3B and are used to design airport-specific procedures for pilots when they use cockpit instruments (as opposed to visual observation) to fly into and from airports.
 TERPS is also applied in reverse, as in this case, to evaluate obstructions into airspace that might pose hazards to air navigation under existing or planned instrumentation procedures.
-The “ideal” minimum take-off gradient for aircraft departures under TERPS is to climb 200 feet for every 6,076 ft. (nautical mile).
+The "ideal" minimum take-off gradient for aircraft departures under TERPS is to climb 200 feet for every 6,076 ft. (nautical mile).
 A 40:1 flight path ratio (flying 40 ft. of horizontal distance for every 1 ft. of vertical distance) from a departure runway end provides the obstruction clearance necessary to meet the 200 ft./nautical mile ideal.
 (See attached diagram: Airspace Surfaces Profile.)
 At this climb ratio, for example, at 0.5 miles (2,420 ft.) from a departure runway end, a tree that is more than 60-ft. high would intrude into the TERPS minimum take-off gradient, thus encroaching into the airspace sought to be protected during flights when pilots use cockpit instrumentation, such as low-visibility weather conditions.
 LRAA hired the Hanson Engineering consulting team in July 2012 to perform an airspace study to identify trees and human-made structures that intrude into airspace heights sought to be protected by TERPS.
-That study (Airspace Study) is expected to be submitted to the FAA for review in spring 2013.
-After completion of FAA’s review in fall 2013, the FAA will determine which obstructions, if any, pose a “hazard” to air navigation.
-Then, in consultation with the FAA and the public, alternatives that “mitigate” any hazardous intrusions into the TERPS obstacle clearance surface (OCS) will be evaluated.
+Hanson has an office at Bowman Field that can be called for information about the project (502-451-0772502-451-0772).
+The Hanson study (Airspace Study) was submitted to the FAA for review in May 2013.
+After completion of FAA's review in fall 2013, the FAA curtailed night flights into the airport on Runway 24, but lifted the ban after over 50 trees at the Big Spring Country Club were logged to the ground or trimmed in late 2013.
+For the rest of the runways, FAA will determine which obstructions, if any, pose a "hazard" to air navigation.
+Then, in consultation with the FAA and the public, alternatives that "mitigate" any hazardous intrusions into the TERPS obstacle clearance surface (OCS) will be evaluated.
 Mitigation options could include complete removal of trees, tree trimming, marking or lighting, changing flight departure procedures, raising the height of the OCS, or seeking a waiver of the TERPS requirements from the FAA.
 See most recently published maps of affected areas and table of direct impact areas (cities, neighborhoods, streets, parks, golf courses): Maps of Affected Areas

 Plea For The Trees rough estimate of schedule for Bowman Field Safety Program